MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 ## Accessibility guidelines

-These [guidelines](/powerapps/maker/canvas-apps/controls/control-button) for the PowerApps button control also apply to the form processor component.
+These [guidelines](/powerapps/maker/canvas-apps/controls/control-button) for the PowerApps button control also apply to the business card reader component.

 ### Related topic
 [Core properties in PowerApps](/powerapps/maker/canvas-apps/controls/properties-core)